The times, they are a-changing!

 Recommendations:

-Advisors can use interrogative techniques such as the ‘Five Whys’ model alongside smart audit tools, to pinpoint the root causes of issues and prioritize critical areas.
+Advisors can use information-gathering techniques such as the ‘Five Whys’ model alongside smart audit tools to pinpoint the root causes of issues and prioritize critical areas.

 We suggest implementing a structured assessment framework and phased approach with clear steps, timelines, and milestones.

-Based on your assessment and insights gained you need to build a list of key requirements and document issues to solve.
+Based on your assessment, the next step is building a list of key requirements and documenting issues to solve.

 What’s involved: